stackforge/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/actions-existing-roles.rst

           ``primary-controller`` role, so they should be specified explicitly.

 .. note:: While you can run tasks on particular roles, you cannot run tasks on
           all roles except a particular role.
-For example, there is option to run tasks on all roles except for a compute role.
+For example, there is no option to run tasks on all roles except for a compute role, other than specifying every role you want to run tasks on.

 Our example task with the commands listed in the cmd parameter is not suitable for more than two shell commands; but we always can put the commands in